-9.4.
-Return of Company Property on Exit
+9.4 Return of Company Property on Exit

-On leaving the service with TDEA, the employee shall handover to the relevant manager or designated officer all accounts, contacts, data, records and documents, whether in paper or electronic form, related to his/her job.
+On leaving the service with TDEA, the employee shall handover to the relevant supervisor or designated officer all accounts, contacts, data, records and documents, whether in paper or electronic form, related to his/her job.

-On the last working day, the exiting employee shall return all company property to the relevant manager, the Administration Unit and/or the HR Unit, as appropriate.
-TDEA reserves the right to deduct from the resigned employee's final payment an amount equivalent to the value of any property that is not returned or is damaged, as well as any amount that is due to it.
+On the last working day, the exiting employee shall return all company property to the Administration Unit and/or the HR Unit, as appropriate.
+TDEA reserves the right to deduct from the exiting employee's final payment an amount equivalent to the value of any property that is not returned or is damaged, as well as any other outstanding amount.